formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Update workflow

-Update a Workflow details; ONLY available with FormKiQ Pro and Enterprise
+Update a Workflow details; available as an Add-On Module

 ### Example